ZhenyingZhu/ToDoAndTracker/README.md

 #### Project

 A project which can be a one-time work or a recurring work or even a habit.
 Can have a bunch of tasks.
 It can be categorized into several types, like work, study, household, exercise, leisure to generate reports.
 It can also have tags.
 It can also have a link to a note (put related files and email folders in the note).
 Also a list of keywords.
+Can have a create time, start time and deadline.

+#### Note

+Maybe seperate note from Project so that it is more extendable.

 #### Task